Axe Apollo sub-orbital spaceflights: Planned flights

 Winners of the campaign would be flown to space one at a time on board the Lynx aircraft, which had a planned capacity of two crew members; one each for the pilot and another passenger.
-Space Expedition Curaçao would have operated the flights, which would have reached an altitude of 103 km.
+Space Expedition Curaçao would have operated the flight, which would have reached an altitude of 103 km.
 The launch site of the spacecraft would be a runway in Curaçao.
 The plan was for the flights to take place as early as 2014.

 Aftermath

 The flights under the Axe Apollo program never took place.
 As of 2015, Unilever said that it remains in contact with XCOR Aerospace, the developer of the Lynx spacecraft.
 However XCOR folded in 2017, and the development of the Lynx spacecraft was never completed.
 Consequentially, other prospective space tourists outside the Axe campaign who bought tickets to fly on the Lynx were not able to board the spacecraft.

-Unilever also acknowledged trademark infringement after launching the marking campaign offering $350,000 to the state commission that runs the U.S Space and Rocket Center in Huntsville, Alabama, owners of the "Space Camp" trademark.
+Unilever also acknowledged trademark infringement after launching the marketing campaign offering $350,000 to the state commission that runs the U.S Space and Rocket Center in Huntsville, Alabama, owners of the "Space Camp" trademark.
 The commission's board rejected the offer calling it "unacceptable" instructing its attorney to continue negotiation "to find a compensation figure both sides can accept".
 Past "Space Camp" licensing agreements have been valued at $1.5 million.